-As we spring ahead into day light savings, into longer hours of sunlight and warmer weather, many people also plan to move ahead into action.
+As we spring ahead into daylight savings, into long hours of sunlight and warmer weather, many people also plan to move ahead into action.
 Spring is the season of rebirth and awakening.
 It is also the time for many to follow through with New Year’s resolutions of exercise, losing weight, improving health and quality of life.

 Our bodies feel this stirring as well, do they not?
 So why not take this opportunity of natural movement within and use it to our advantage.
 However, rather than springing ahead into some extreme exercise commitment that may not last, why not inch ahead slowly and with moderation into success.

-As a health professional I can speak to the medical importance of movement within the body.
-Movement is vital for the integrity of the organs, musculo-skeletal and nervous system, the immune system and more.
+As a health professional, I can speak to the medical importance of movement within the body.
+Movement is vital for the integrity of the organs, musculoskeletal and nervous system, immune system, and more.
 Yet how much movement is enough?
 Well, this depends on the specific outcome you want to achieve.
-If weight loss is the goal than enough cardio vascular exercise to burn fat calories and affect a change in metabolism is necessary.
-This varies per body type, weight, resting heart rate etc.
+If weight loss is the goal than enough cardiovascular exercise to burn fat calories and affect a change in metabolism is necessary.
+This varies per body type, weight, resting heart rate, etc.

-Now, if your reason to spring into action is to decrease pain you are wisely on the right track.
+Now, if your reason to spring into action is to decrease the pain you are wisely on the right track.
 Yes, movement is a powerful remedy for pain reduction.
-Ironically when we are in pain the tendency for most people is to splint because initially it hurts to move.
-Unfortunately as inactivity becomes a habit the factors that cause pain and dis-ease grow.
-Right movement for the type of pain becomes more essential in this case, and seeking the support of a physical therapist or movement health specialist may be indicated.
+Ironically when we are in pain the tendency for most people is to splint because initially, it hurts to move.
+Unfortunately, as inactivity becomes a habit the factors that cause pain and dis-ease grow.
+Right movement for the type of pain becomes more essential in this case and seeking the support of a physical therapist or movement health specialist may be indicated.

 Remember, only 5 minutes to start, or 15.
 Then, add only 1 minute longer each day.
-Only one minute and you are on your way to maintaining or creating well being and health.
+Only one minute and you are on your way to maintaining or creating well-being and health.
 Create a regular time in your schedule and commit to 3-5 times a week.
 We are creatures of habit, this is particularly true for the body.
-So regularity and scheduling helps to create success and a good habit.
+So regularity and schedule help to create success and a good habit.

 The natural movement of the season makes it easy to spring into action, now!